Does sleep apnea worsen lung cancer in Non-Smokers?

 Summary

 This study looked at 77 never-smokers newly diagnosed with lung cancer to see how many also have sleep apnea and whether sleep apnea affects their cancer outlook.
 Participants had a sleep test before starting cancer treatment.
-The goal is to understand if sleep apnea is linked to worse lung cancer outcomes in people who never smoked.
+The goal is to understand if sleep apnea is a hidden factor in lung cancer outcomes for people who never smoked.

 Get updates